-Short Answer: Potentially, yes.
-Rent-to-own companies do sometimes have the ability to press charges against customers due to theft-of-service laws under which failing to make rent-to-own payments can, in some cases, be prosecuted as theft.
-Some states have fair debt collection laws that help to protect consumers.
-For more details, see below.
+You can potentially go to jail for not paying Aaron’s.
+Rent-to-own companies can sometimes press charges against customers due to theft-of-service laws.
+However, some states have fair debt collection laws that help to protect consumers.

 After calling you and your references, if Aaron’s is unable to get in touch with you it can sell your debt to a debt collection agency.
 The collection agency can attempt to take you to court, and can, in some cases, have you arrested if you fail to meet a court date or make a court-ordered payment.